umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 \end{align}
 $$

-Note that the type of decision process optimisation which we have introduced above differs from standard RL methodology.
+Note that the type of decision process optimisation which we have introduced above differs from standard $Q$-learning RL methodology.
 In the more conventional 'model-free' RL approaches, the state-action value function

 $$
 \begin{align}